fedeya/remix-sitemap/README.md

 ---

 ## Generate Sitemap for Dynamic Routes
-> If you are using build time generation, the request in `generateEntries` will be empty
+> If you are using build time generation, the request will be empty
 ```ts
 // app/routes/posts.$slug.tsx
 import type { SitemapFunction } from 'remix-sitemap';